TranslatorSRI/NameResolution/data-loading/README.md

 9. Use the instructions at https://github.com/helxplatform/translator-devops/tree/develop/helm/name-lookup to set up an instance of NameRes that downloads snapshot.backup.tar.gz from this publicly-accessible URL.

+The Makefile included in this directory contains targets for more of these steps.